 Her mom and dad live a bit south of me and not only have the most gorgeous home but the view is breathtaking.
 Literally.
 Their deck overlooks nothing but pine and rock formations common in the foothills leading up to the Rocky Mountains with the mountains in the distance.

 The last time I was there, a deer and her fawns leisurely enjoyed some grass outside their floor to ceiling glass windows in the dining area and I was smitten.
-They are also great cooks so we enjoyed steak, potatoes, and pineapple from the grill, sauteed mushrooms, some gorgeous popovers, Brussels sprouts, and I had a crowd to enjoy this dessert.
+They are also great cooks so we enjoyed steak, potatoes, and pineapple from the grill, sauteed mushrooms, some gorgeous popovers, Brussels sprouts, and I had a crowd to enjoy this Eggnog Cheesecake with Bourbon.
 Perfect.

 I imagine I could try some superlative adjectives to convince you but seriously just look at it.
 It turned out so perfectly beautiful and the taste measured up to the visual.
 The crust is a combination of both graham cracker and gingersnap crumbs which happened because I was lacking enough of either and it was the perfect marriage.
 Not overpoweringly ginger at all, no, just right.

 The cheesecake is flavored with eggnog from a local dairy so I have to urge you to get an equally good version for yours; it needs to be rich to do it’s magic and flavor this Eggnog Cheesecake.
 I’ve modified the topping I love on my lemon version to work on this one too, using a combination of sour cream, bourbon and eggnog; I had to be careful I didn’t just devour that with a spoon!